Tips On Care And Growing Duranta Erecta

 Brazilian sky flower plants are not heavy feeders and grow pretty well without any fertilizer in rich soils.

-Since golden dewdrops grow in sandy and rocky coastal areas, in their natural habitat, they easily grow in rocky soil when cultivated.
+Since golden dewdrops grow in sandy and rocky coastal areas, they easily grow in rocky soil when cultivated in their natural habitat.

-However, rich loamy soil is the best choice for growing Duranta species.
+However, rich loamy soil or fertile, well-drained soils are best for growing Duranta species.

 If growing Duranta repens in pots, make sure the soil is well-draining.